 How to buy the correct shoes for plantar fasciitis, heel pain and heel spurs

-After 20 years in the orthopedic shoe business I don’t know how many times I have been asked the question, “what are the best shoe for heel spurs, heel pain or plantar fasciitis”.
+After 30 years in the orthopedic shoe business I don’t know how many times I have been asked the question, “what are the best shoe for heel spurs, heel pain or plantar fasciitis”.
 I usually begin my explanation to the customer by saying that there is not one shoe that is right for everyone.
-What I mean by this is that everyone has a different foot structure and finding the correct shoe should be done on an individual basis.
+Everyone has a different foot structure and finding the correct shoe should be done on an individual basis.
 The rest of this article will explain how to find the perfect shoe for your foot problems, including plantar fasciitis and heel spurs.

 These are just some of qualities to look for when shopping for shoes to help your heel pain.
 I also recommend that you buy a shoe with removable insoles.
 This will allow you to add your own orthotics to and totally customize a shoe to your specific foot condition.